lucaausde/sveltestorybook/README.md

 State of development: 🐣 [May, 8.
 2020]

 This is a project template for [Svelte](https://svelte.dev) apps.
 To simplify the development workflow, this template extends [sass/scss](https://sass-lang.com) and [Storybook](https://storybook.js.org) - with some addons - as well as other modules like [svelte-themer](https://github.com/josefaidt/svelte-themer).
 Feel free to use, copy, modify, merge or publish this template.
 (You may only use the [image](https://github.com/lucaausde/sveltestorybook/blob/master/src/components/atoms/ImageText/assets/flamingo.JPG) for personal use.
-To get the original image, just get in touch with me.)
+To get the original, full sized image, just get in touch with me.)

 ## Getting started ...